 On June 23, 1970, four Eagle stores opened simultaneously throughout Houston, with a fifth store planned to open within the next month.
-While this initial roll out for Eagle was immensely exciting and put them far ahead of other out-of-state competitors, growth beyond this was somewhat slow.
+While this initial rollout for Eagle was immensely exciting and put them far ahead of other out-of-state competitors, growth beyond this was somewhat slow.
 At the time, Kroger, who had recently dropped the Henke’s banner, was one of the cheapest options for chain supermarkets in Houston.
 While Eagle was easily able to meet and usually beat their pricing, the introduction of Safeway into the mix created a three-way price war.
 This would deeply impact Eagle’s initial operations, as they were for the most part unable to keep up with the discounts the larger chains were able to offer.
 Instead, Eagle would tout their stores as being larger, better merchandised, and for the most part comparably cheap.
-In 1972 Luck Stores Inc, would bring a new concept to the Houston market, GEMCO.
-The chain had been another one of Lucky’s earlier acquisitions, and was a membership based discount store.
-It was not warehouse based like Sam’s Club or Costco, baring more resemblance to a small Wal-Mart or Globe.
+In 1972 Lucky Stores Inc, would bring a new concept to the Houston market, GEMCO.
+The chain had been another one of Lucky’s earlier acquisitions and was a membership-based discount store.
+It was not warehouse-based like Sam’s Club or Costco, bearing more resemblance to a small Wal-Mart or Globe.
 From 1972-1974, Lucky would hold off on adding more Eagle Stores to Houston, instead opting to expand their GEMCO operations.

 Back in Houston, the early 80s were another story for Eagle.
 In 1980 Lucky again made another push to expand in Houston and better utilize its facilities which were serving only about 25 of the ~100 planned locations Lucky had invested in nearly 10 years back.
-They set a goal to bring the store count up to around 40, and made a valiant attempt to double their size.
-Within two years, Eagle had added about 10 more stores, mostly in suburbs of Houston.
-While the stores were the smaller variety with general merchandise in front of the groceries, they were able to match and often beat other chains prices, and kept their store sparkling clean even in otherwise downtrodden areas.
-The trade-off was not only the previously mentioned lack of selection but also a lack of “extras” while many stores, including national chains bought into ideas like double couponing, Eagle refused.
+They set a goal to bring the store count up to around 40 and made a valiant attempt to double their size.
+Within two years, Eagle had added about 10 more stores, mostly in the suburbs of Houston.
+While the stores were the smaller variety with general merchandise in front of the groceries, they were able to match and often beat other chains’ prices and kept their store sparkling clean even in otherwise downtrodden areas.
+The trade-off was not only the previously mentioned lack of selection but also a lack of “extras” while many stores, including national chains, bought into ideas like double couponing, Eagle refused.
 They also kept the stores minimally staffed, required cashiers to bag, and didn’t offer grocery carry-out.
-In the mid 1980s with the exit of Weingarten, expansion of Safeway and Randall’s, the price wars in Houston became fierce.
+In the mid-1980s with the exit of Weingarten, expansion of Safeway and Randall’s, the price wars in Houston became fierce.
 Although Eagle was mostly able to keep up, their lack of service proved to be a poison pill for the company.
 Why go to Eagle, when Randall’s is much nicer, and often as cheap.
-While the strategy of adding the general merchandise departments to stores was meant to off-set the losses incurred by groceries Texans we were already heavily under the influence of discount chains such as Kmart, and Target.
-With most families opting to only buy groceries at Eagle, and go to a discounter for everything else.
+While the strategy of adding the general merchandise departments to stores was meant to offset the losses incurred by grocery.
+Texans were already heavily under the influence of discount chains such as Kmart, and Target.
+Most families opted to only buy groceries at Eagle, and go to a discounter for everything else.

-On Monday March 4, 1985, Eagle officially announced that they were exiting the Houston grocery market.
+On Monday, March 4, 1985, Eagle officially announced that they were exiting the Houston grocery market.
 The demise was blamed on fierce competition and not having enough locations to justify their operations here.
 The plan was to sell 7 stores to Rice, 5 to Gerland’s, 5 to King Saver, 2 to Fiesta, and 1 to Pyburns.
 This left two locations without buyers.
 Eagle employees were understandably upset about the decision.
-The company was unionized and selling out would mean and almost guaranteed lower wage, and require employees to reapply for their previous jobs.
-Weeks earlier the company had stated they had no intent to close in Houston, and news of the closures unfortunately reached the employees of purchased stores by having managers from the new owners come by to take measurements for new signage.
-The oversized distribution center, which was located catty corner from Safeway’s would be sold to Grocers Supply Corp.
-By the end of March 1985 Eagle Discount Center Supermarkets had left Houston completely.
-While the stores sales didn’t exactly work out as planned, with Fiesta backing out of their two stores, and Rice dropping a store, only one location would end up shutting down permanently.
+The company was unionized and selling out would mean an almost guaranteed lower wage, and require employees to reapply for their previous jobs.
+Weeks earlier the company had stated they had no intent to close in Houston, and news of the closures, unfortunately, reached the employees of purchased stores by having managers from the new owners come by to take measurements for new signage.
+The oversized distribution center, which was located catty-corner from Safeway’s would be sold to Grocers Supply Corp.
+By the end of March 1985, Eagle Discount Center Supermarkets had left Houston completely.
+While the store’s sales didn’t exactly work out as planned, with Fiesta backing out of their two stores, and Rice dropping a store, only one location would end up shutting down permanently.
 One thing that would live on from Eagle in Houston was the reputation of a sparkling clean grocery store, which is something Rice would maintain with these newly purchased stores, eventually launching into their Epicurean Phase.

 |#741||6425 San Felipe St, Houston, TX 77057||1970-1985 Eagle Discount Center, 24 Hour Fitness|